Kanteerava Studios: Burial of Rajkumar

 On 13 April 2006, Kanteerava Studios, which is considered as a major landmark in the history of Kannada cinema, became the burial ground of Rajkumar, who is generally considered as Kannada cinema's greatest son.

 Dr. Rajkumar died at his home in Sadashiva Nagar, Bangalore, on 12 April 2006 (13.45 IST) following a cardiac arrest.
 Due to his larger than life image, the city virtually came to a halt as the news spread about the death.
 His death precipitated a citywide reaction comparable to the time he was kidnapped by Veerappan.
 Following the news of his death, Bangalore city saw violence by people claiming to be his fans.
 The Chief Minister H.D.
 Kumaraswamy later claimed that the violence was instigated by vested political interests.
 An unofficial bandh (closure of all shops and other establishments) was announced.

 The state government declared a statewide holiday on 13 April as a mark of respect to the departed soul, who was also a recipient of Karnataka Ratna (Gem of Karnataka) award.
 Private firms and businesses all over the city and many parts of the state remained closed due to the holiday.
 The body was kept initially at Rajkumar's home in Sadashiva Nagar.
 Due to the immense crowd pressure, the body was moved initially to Palace Grounds and then later to the Sree Kanteerava Stadium.
 He was laid to rest in Kanteerava Studios, on 13 April 2006.

-Dr. Rajkumar Memorial (now Karnataka Ratna Puneeth Rajkumar too)
+Dr. Rajkumar Memorial (now Puneeth Rajkumar too)

 In the premises of Kanteerava Studio, the Karnataka Government is setting up a memorial for Kannada thespian Rajkumar, with the estimated cost of Rs 10 crore.

 The blueprint of the memorial will be constituted by a panel comprising the Rajkumar family members, representatives of the Kannada film industry and the state government.

 A permanent exhibition on the history of the Kannada film industry and Rajkumar's movies will be an integral part of the memorial.
 In the respect of Rajkumar's prolonged association with the studio, the actor's trophies and souvenirs will be put up for exhibition at the memorial.

 The studio, located in Nandini Layout, in the northern part of the Bangalore city, has become a tourist spot after the demise of Rajkumar.